 The easiest way to prevent these health hazards is to clean up after your dog and to use biodegradable poop bags.
 How many bags go into the garbage mindlessly every day?
 All of that plastic ends up in another garbage bag, in some landfill and someone’s backyard.
 Help the earth, improve your experiences, your health and your family by being friendly to the planet and our natural resources.
 Start by being a responsible pet parent and citizen.

 Resources guarding, bullying or marauding dogs that steal other dog’s toys are not acceptable activities in any social setting.
-No one likes a thief or a bully so have your pup learn some manners before entering a public dog park space.
+Dogs may resource guard a mate, a parent, or an area of the dog park.
+No one likes a thief or a bully so have your pup learn some dog training and obedience manners before entering a public dog park space.
 Remember, a dog park is meant more for socialization and civility like a Starbucks rather than a rowdy gymnasium.